Explore Charlecote's parkland

 A time to relax

-Find picnic benches by the river and choose your favourite spot.
+Find picnic benches on the paddock by the river and choose your favourite spot.
 Visitors picnic here twelve months of the year - just wrap up warm!
 If you’re looking for peace and quiet, we’re always less busy out of school holidays.

 Charlecote’s historic fallow deer herd